 Secular counseling models argue developing your identity and working through your issues can be self-directed.
 Yet, this self-inquiry can lead to an existential vacuum.
 Secular counseling suggests you can fix yourself if follow certain practices or if you read enough books.
 However, individuals often get caught in the vortex of a circular whirlpool they cannot break free from no matter how much they try.
 Deep within they know that they need another solution to what is troubling them in life.

-Finding your "true self" requires realignment (Ephesians 4:22-24).
-If you truly want to know who you are you need to look to the One who created you whose hope is that you look to Him for an enduring relationship.
+Our integrative approach contends that finding your "true self" requires realignment, a blend of objective self-awareness in validating your gifts, and a subjective inquiry into why a new pathway matters (Ephesians 4:22-24).
+This reframes "how" we see our roles in the world of work.
+So, if you truly want to know" who" you are, you need to look to the One who created you, whose hope is that you look to Him for an enduring relationship.
 In that pursuit, you discover you are loved and accepted beyond comprehension.
 You are invited to be a part of something greater than yourself in a process that transforms a new way of thinking and living.
 When you set aside your ambition and give of your “self,” then you begin to perceive how, “what” you do in life is driven by love.
 If you are faithful stewards of these gifts, then developing them so that they may be cultivated and shared with others manifests a new attitude, is emotionally rewarded by self-less giving, and that behavior is repeated because it just feels right.
 Faith or belief in your inherent talent also requires trusting where it originates from in order to foster hope (Manning, 2000).
 This approach to living connects these two dynamics to believe, which actualizes our trusting the purpose of our innate strengths.
 This newfound hope amplifies, empowers, and illuminates from darkness the understanding that these are blessings from above, designed to be used, not just for yourself, but for others in this world (Isaiah 9:2-7).
 In this way, you may leave our mark and impact others in "what" you do.
 There is a higher power that reveals that you are to be used as an instrument to pursue your calling and to fulfill greater things than you could ever imagine.
 This is what you are being called to do: to become vessels to do His work on earth (1 Peter 4:10-11).
 If you can "live into" this belief, then trust compels you to walk with this power as it is working within you from the inside out, transforming, and radiating its presence (Imago Dei) in all that you do.
 In this endeavor, you discover hope and authentic joy.
 Our Spiritual Counseling Process

 We begin working with individuals in discerning “who” they are and exploring "what" is getting in their way of their finding happiness in life.
 We offer a safe space to discuss "what" is impacting their lives and "how" a spiritual counseling approach may offer a new lens to look through and discover "why" that offers them a newfound sense of hope.
 It is a process of repurposing their lives and living-out "what" they were designed to become.
 Formatively, their lives are attuned to embracing a greater understanding of themselves, their place in this world, the meaning of life and a pathway to peace and fulfillment.